JeffreySarnoff/FastRationals.jl/docs/src/metaphoricalflashlight.md

 It is demonstrated that `FastRationals` are designed for use with rational values where both numerator and denominator are of relatively small magnitude.
-We find that their performance strengthens with additional use and more terms .. right up to the cusp of a `swallow tail` where the magnitudes engender overflow with some regularity.
+We find that their performance strengthens with additional use and more terms .. right up to reaching the critical region of a `swallow tail` where the magnitudes engender unreduced overflow too often.

 | Swallow Tail                            |
 |-----------------------------------------|